"bootc compatible" images

 RUN semanage fcontext -a -t httpd_sys_content_t "/web(/.*)?"

-(This command will write to /etc/selinux/policy/$policy/)
+(This command will write to /etc/selinux/$policy/policy/.)

-It will never work to do e.g.:
+It will currently not work to do e.g.:

 RUN chcon -t foo_t /usr/bin/foo

 Because the container runtime state will deny the attempt to "physically" set the security.selinux extended attribute.
-In contrast per above, future support for custom labeling will by default be done by customizing the policy file_contexts.

 Toplevel directories